quicwg/base-drafts/draft-ietf-quic-tls.md

 {{protection-keys}}.
 The header protection key is not updated.

-The endpoint uses the key and IV to protect all subsequent packets, and increments the value of the Key Phase bits modulo 4 in the short packet header to signal the change of keys.
+The endpoint uses the key and IV to protect all subsequent packets, and increments the value of the Key Phase modulo 4 in the short packet header to signal the change of keys.

 An endpoint MUST NOT initiate more than one key update at a time.
 A new key cannot be used until the endpoint has received an indication that its peer is